Biofouling and ballast water - advice for vessel owners

 Biofouling, or fouling, is the accumulation of aquatic microorganisms, algae, plants and animals on vessel hulls and submerged surfaces.

-- Clean hulls before leaving for new destinations.
-By cleaning your vessel at a registered slipway you reduce the risk of marine pests being transported into the state through vessel biofouling.
+- Clean hulls before leaving for new destinations to reduce the risk of marine pests spreading to other areas through vessel biofouling.

 - Regularly inspect and clean areas prone to biofouling.
-Check areas including niche sections such as internal sea water systems, anodes, docking strips, sea chests, pipe openings, propellers, shafts and rudders.
+Check areas including internal sea water systems, anodes, docking strips, sea chests, pipe openings, propellers, shafts and rudders.
 It is not just boat hulls that can harbour pests.

 - Remember to dry and or maintain your equipment.
-Allow your boat 48 hours to dry and remove entangled seaweed and other organisms from ropes, anchors, buoys and other equipment etc.
+Allow your boat 48 hours to dry and remove entangled seaweed and other organisms from ropes, anchors, buoys and other equipment.

 Benefits for vessel owners

-Good vessel maintenance not only prevents the introduction of new marine pests and the spread of those already here, it also provides a number of other benefits including:
+Good vessel maintenance not only prevents the introduction of new marine pests and the spread of those already established.
+It also provides a number of other benefits including:

 - increased vessel performance and speed